shove70/database/README.md

 [![GitHub tag](https://img.shields.io/github/tag/shove70/database.svg?maxAge=86400)](https://github.com/shove70/database/releases)

 # database
-A lightweight native MySQL/MariaDB & PostgreSQL driver written in D
+A lightweight native MySQL/MariaDB & PostgreSQL driver written in D.

 The goal is a native driver that re-uses the same buffers and the stack as much as possible, avoiding unnecessary allocations and work for the garbage collector

+Native.
+No link, No harm :)

 ## example
 ```d